 Nina Fiore graduated from Harvard College and from the Harvard Graduate School of Education with a BA in Fine Arts/Architecture and an EdM in Developmental Psychology.

-Additionally, while at Harvard University, Nina developed curriculum for and taught graduate classes in Developmental Psychology, organized psychology/education conferences, counseled graduate students, and was Managing Editor of a peer-reviewed Academic Research Journal on Developmental Psychology.
+While at Harvard University, Nina also developed curriculum for and taught graduate classes in Developmental Psychology, organized psychology/education conferences, counseled graduate students, and was Managing Editor of a peer-reviewed Academic Research Journal on Developmental Psychology.

 Nina also homeschools her son and advocates for Autistic Acceptance, Inclusion, and Disability Civil Rights, with a focus on nonspeaking Autistics and Neurodiversity.
 A published author, Nina writes as much as possible to help promote a more complete, more positive view of Autistics than what is usually found in the public domain.

 Nina is certified in CPR/First Aid, Hatha Yoga, Children's Yoga, Reiki, Stott Pilates, Art Therapy, and NASA STEM Education.

 Nina can be reached at: astoriafilmfestival (at) gmail (dot) com